Cray-HPE/docs-csm/upgrade/README.md

 Note: If problems are encountered during the upgrade, some of the topics do have their own troubleshooting sections, but there is also a general troubleshooting topic.

+## Known Issues

+- The boot order on NCNs may not be correctly set.
+Because of a bug, the disk entries may be listed ahead of the PXE entries.
+During the upgrade, a workaround is applied to fix this.

 ## 1. Prepare for upgrade

 See [Prepare for Upgrade](prepare_for_upgrade.md).